TET2 c.2355del, p.His786MetfsTer27

 BS2 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for BS2 is: "Observed in healthy individuals with full penetrance expected at an early age".
-The evidence for this variant shows: not observed in healthy individuals.
+The evidence for this variant shows: no data on occurrence in healthy individuals.
 Therefore, this criterion is not applied.

 BS3